It’s Black History Month!

 I wrote an opinion piece for the base newspaper regarding the lack of African-American history being taught in the school.

-In high school, my classmates and I staged a walkout because the school decided that there wouldn’t be any Black history programming during the month of February.
+In high school, my classmates and I staged a walkout because the school decided that there wouldn’t be any cultural programming during the month of February.

 Thank goodness more educators have a better understanding of why we need to take at least a few weeks to focus on the contributions of African-Americans to our country’s history, but I’m still seeing some disconnect in the children.